-If the owner of a MDC liable heavy vehicle applies for the annuallicensing of that vehicle, he/she should be in a position to provide proof of payment for the MDC to the registering authority before the issuing of a licence disk by the registering authority may be considered.
+If an owner of an MDC-liable vehicle applies for the annual license renewal of a vehicle, he/she should provide proof of payment for MDC to the registering authority before the issuing/renewal of the licence by the registering authority.

 Owners/operators are required to complete their assessments for the period under review on the prescribed Assessment Form.
-Assessment Forms can be obtained from the RFA directly or on its website.
-MDCs are paid directly into the RFA's bank account, via bank guaranteed cheque deposits and/or electronic fund transfers.
+Assessment Forms can be obtained from the RFA or on its website.
+MDCs are paid directly into the RFA’s bank account, via cash deposits and/or electronic fund transfers.

 The RFA’s bank details for MDC are:

 All assessments can be handed in directly at the RFA’s Head office in Windhoek, or at any Registering Authority (i.e. NaTIS) nearest to you.
 Assessments must be accompanied by the original proof of payment (i.e. bank deposits slips and/or electronic fund transfer confirmation of payment).